vishalbelsare/MediaCloud-Web-Tools/README.md

 ==============================

 This is a boilerplate app combining a bunch of tech we will be using as the basis for some of our new web apps.
+Check out the `doc` folder for more documentation.

 Installation
 ------------